 6. State Income Tax Breaks

-State income tax laws vary widely across the country.
+State income tax laws vary widely across the country, and it is frustrating that each state has different tax laws.
+Washington has no income tax, while Oregon has no sale taxes.
 Some states offer generous tax breaks, while others have no state income tax at all.
 For those that do, these tax breaks can help reduce the state income tax you owe.

 You'll need to file a state income tax return to claim these breaks.
-Be sure to check with your state's tax department or a tax professional to understand what breaks you're eligible for.
+Be sure to check with your state's tax department or a tax professional to understand what deduction you may be eligible for when you file.

 7. Education Tax Breaks

-Talk to a qualified tax professional to learn more about these deductions and other educational-related tax breaks.
-You can save a significant amount of money from claiming these deductions.
+Talk to a qualified tax professional to learn more about these credits and other educational-related tax breaks.

 8. Business Tax Breaks

 You can take advantage of some business tax breaks if you're self-employed.
-This includes deductions for home office expenses, travel costs, health insurance premiums, and more.
+These tax breaks can include deductions for home office expenses, travel costs, health insurance premiums, and even some solo 401K payments.

-Make sure to keep track of these expenses throughout the year so you can easily claim them when it comes time to file your taxes.
+It is best to keep track of your business expenses throughout the year so you can easily claim them when it comes time to file your taxes.
 These deductions can significantly reduce your taxable income, so explore all the business tax breaks available to you.

 9. Investment Expenses